-Infield tickets are the only ones you can buy at the track on race day, so make sure to plan ahead if that’s not where you want to be.
+Infield tickets are the only ones you can buy at the track on race day, so make sure to plan ahead if that is not where you want to be.
 There are also tickets for an area in the infield called the Mug Club, which includes all-you-can-drink beer.
-Those sell out earlier and cost $20 more than regular infield tickets.
+Those sell out earlier and cost more than regular infield tickets.

 Tickets in the seated areas go on sale during October in the calendar year before the race.
 The better seating areas require you to buy tickets for Friday’s Black-Eyed Susan, the major filly race of the weekend, in a package with Preakness tickets.
-The most expensive package of tickets is $300, but you can get cheaper reserved seating for as low as $75.
-If you’re ok with not being guaranteed seats, you can enter the grandstand for just $30.
+The most expensive package of tickets is several hundred dollars, but you can get cheaper reserved seating.
+If you are ok with not being guaranteed seats, you can enter the grandstand for less than $50.
 Reserved seating tickets to the Preakness are sold through TicketFly.com.

-If you don’t get tickets through the primary market, you can always look to the secondary market.
+If you do not get tickets through the primary market, you can always look to the secondary market.
 Vivid Seats is the official secondary ticketing provider of the Preakness Stakes.
-Obviously you also have the well-known options to grab tickets like Stubhub or a ticket aggregator (think Kayak for sports tickets) like SeatGeek and TiqIQ, both of which don’t list tickets from Stubhub.
-It’s only worth doing this if you’re looking for seats in a specific area as tickets are still available on the primary market up until race day.
+You also have the well-known options to grab tickets like Stubhub or a ticket aggregator (think Kayak for sports tickets) like SeatGeek and TiqIQ, both of which do not list tickets from Stubhub.
+It is only worth doing this if you are looking for seats in a specific area as tickets are still available on the primary market up until race day.

-Since the Preakness isn’t as much of a destination race as the Kentucky Derby, flights aren’t as ridiculously priced.
-Flights to Baltimore are, however, priced higher than normal (known as event pricing) because the Preakness Stakes is coming to town and airlines know that demand will be higher.
+Since the Preakness is not as much of a destination race as the Kentucky Derby, flights are not as ridiculously priced.
+Flights to Baltimore are, however, priced higher than normal because the Preakness Stakes increases airline seat demand.

-Direct flights, especially from major cities, will increase in price the closer we get to the third Saturday in May.
-The event generally presents a great opportunity to use your airlines miles to pay for the flights rather than cash because the cost in miles won’t change as dramatically from the standard rate compared to what the cost in dollars will.
-It’s also worth looking into flights with connections if you’re looking to save some money on your travel.
-The easiest way to look for flight is with Kayak, a travel aggregator, unless you specifically know what airline you want to travel on.
+Direct flights, especially from major cities, will increase in price the closer you get to the third Saturday in May.
+The event generally presents a great opportunity to use your airline miles to pay for the flights rather than cash because the cost in miles will not change as dramatically from the standard rate compared to what the cost in dollars will.
+It is also worth looking into flights with connections if you are looking to save some money on your travel.
+The easiest way to look for flight is with Kayak, a travel aggregator unless you specifically know what airline you want to travel on.

-You can drive to Baltimore from various cities along the East Coast.
-Baltimore is approximately an hour from Washington D.C., under two hours from Philadelphia, three hours from New York City, four hours from Pittsburgh, and six hours from Boston.
+If you are in the Northeast, you can drive to Baltimore.
+It is approximately an hour from Washington D.C., under two hours from Philadelphia, three hours from New York City, four hours from Pittsburgh, and six hours from Boston.

-There’s also Amtrak rail service to Baltimore in the Northeast Corridor starting in Washington, D.C. on one end and Boston at the other.
-Amtrak makes stops in Wilmington, Philadelphia, New York, New Haven, and Providence along with other smaller towns along the way.
-The train usually takes as long as driving in a car since even the high-speed Acela doesn’t actually go that fast.
-Bus service from many operators such as Greyhound, Megabus, and Bolt Bus are offered to Baltimore from major cities in the Northeast as well, but add at least an hour to the trip.
+There is also Amtrak rail service to Baltimore from Boston to Washington, D.C.
+Amtrak makes stops in Wilmington, Philadelphia, New York, New Haven, and Providence and other smaller towns along the way.
+The train usually takes as long as driving in a car since even the high-speed Acela does not actually go that fast.
+Bus service from many operators such as Greyhound, Megabus, and Bolt Bus is offered to Baltimore from major cities in the Northeast as well, but add at least an hour to the trip.

-Pimlico Race Course is less than a fifteen minute drive from downtown Baltimore.
-Parking at the racetrack is relatively expensive.
-Parking passes range from $65-$170 and, as you’d expect, the more expensive passes are a shorter walk to the track.
+Pimlico Race Course is less than a 15-minute drive from downtown Baltimore.
+Parking at the racetrack is pricey.
+Parking passes range from $65 to $170 and, as you would expect, the more expensive passes are a shorter walk to the track.
 The local Maryland Transit Administration (MTA) thankfully offers extra service for the race that weekend.
 You can either take the bus, the subway, the Light Rail, or the MARC (the local railroad) to the track.
 The MTA website lists out all the options.

 Where to Stay

-Hotel prices in and around Baltimore aren’t too expensive because, as mentioned earlier, the Preakness is more of a local event.
-There are plenty of options in downtown Baltimore with brand names such as Days Inn, Hilton, Holiday Inn, Renaissance and Sheraton on offer.
+Hotel prices in and around Baltimore are not too expensive because the Preakness is more of a local event.
+There are plenty of options in downtown Baltimore with well-known chains like Days Inn, Hilton, Holiday Inn, Renaissance, and Sheraton.
 Your best option for finding hotels will be by using Trip Advisor as they can provide an aggregated search of available hotels while also providing high-quality reviews from previous customers.